luau-lang/rfcs/docs/syntax-attribute-functions-deprecated.md

 ## Design

-The `@deprecated` attribute can take upto two named parameters.
+The `@deprecated` attribute can take upto two named string parameters.
 The parameters affect the warning message issued by the tooling.
-The `msg` parameter is the warning message issued by the tooling when it identifies a use of the deprecated function The `alt` parameter is the name of the function that should be used in lieu of the deprecated function.
+The `msg` parameter is the warning message issued by the tooling when it identifies a use of the deprecated function.
+This should typically include the reason for deprecation.
+The `alt` parameter is the name of the function that should be used in lieu of the deprecated function.
 The following table shows the messages issued by the different styles of this attribute when used on a function named `foo`.

 | Style                                  | Message                                                                |
 | -------------------------------------- | -----------------------------------------------------------------------|